Utsav-06/ClassHub/README.md

 - **Assignment Tracker**: Keep track of assignments, deadlines, and submissions in one centralized location.

-- **Event Management**: Stay informed about upcoming events, classes, or important dates.
+- **Reminders**: Stay informed about upcoming events, classes, or important dates.

+- **Expense Management**: Keep track of your daily expenses in an organized way.

+- **Notes Managements**: Store all your notes and pdf's at one place.

 ## Technologies Used